Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 To achieve these goals I prescribed the following strategy –

-- An increased intake of water and raw juices to promote the flow of healthy bile.
-Suitable things to include in the juice are ginger, citrus, kale, cabbage, carrot, parsley and green apple.
+- An increased intake of water and raw vegetable juices to promote the flow of healthy bile.

-To increase the healthy bacteria in his intestines I prescribed a probiotic supplement and fermented foods such as coconut yogurt, organic apple cider vinegar, kefir and fermented vegetables.
+To increase the healthy bacteria in his intestines I prescribed fermented foods such as coconut yogurt, organic apple cider vinegar, kefir and fermented vegetables.

 Sesame seeds (best consumed as tahini paste or hummus) contain sesamin, which has liver protective effects.